jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   online.
 * Full of board pearls since he helps edit the USMLE questions.
-While most of the pathognomonic stuff is outdated and boards questions rarely use such classic tip-offs, the concepts are still valid and tested in similar ways
+While most of the pathognomonic stuff is outdated and boards questions rarely use such classic tip-offs, the concepts are still valid and tested in similar ways.
-* It's not well organized, but makes for good background listening while running errands, doing chores, or exercising.
+* It's thorough but not well organized, but makes for good background listening while running errands, doing chores, or exercising.
+* Comparing against Pathoma:
-* Pathoma is more updated, organized, and focused, so use Pathoma if you had to pick one or the other
+  * Pathoma is more updated, organized, and focused.
+  * Goljan covers biochemistry, fluids, nutrition, and other important STEP1 concepts not included in Pathoma.
+  * Goljan often makes cross cutting connections between topics which provides more context than Pathoma.
+  * While studying for STEP1, I regularly would get a question only because I had heard it in a Goljan lecture while working out earlier that same day.
+  * I highly recommend watching Pathoma at your desk at high speed and listening to Goljan while you're working out.